Ibadah

-Ibadah (عبادة, ‘ibādah, also spelled ibada) is an Arabic word meaning service or servitude.
+Ibadah (عبادة; /ar/, also spelled ibada) is an Arabic word meaning service or servitude.
 In Islam, ibadah is usually translated as “worship”, and ibadat—the plural of ibadah—refers to Islamic jurisprudence (fiqh) of Muslim religious rituals.

 Ibadah

 In Arabic ibadah is connected with related words such as ubudiyyah (“slavery”), and has connotations of obedience, submission, and humility.
 The word linguistically means "obedience with submission".

 In Islam, ibadah is usually translated as “worship” and means obedience, submission, and devotion to God.

 Other sources (noted Islamist author Abul A'la Maududi and others) give a broader definition of ibadah, including keeping speech free “from filth, falsehood, malice, abuse”, and dishonesty, obeying Shariah law in “commercial and economic affairs” and in “dealings with your parents, relatives, friends”, and everyone else.

 Ibadat

 Ibadat (عبادات) is the plural form of ibādah.
 In addition to meaning more than one ibādah, it refers to Islamic jurisprudence (fiqh) on “the rules governing worship in Islam” or the “religious duties of worship incumbent on all Muslims when they come of age and are of sound body and mind.”
 It is distinguished from other fields of jurisprudence in Islam, which are usually known as muʿāmalāt (interpersonal transactions).

 Ibadat include what are known as the "pillars of Islam":